Dangerous Anthroposophy

 A Matter of Death: a short essay on the question of what is death.

 [For those anthroposophists who might be reading these pages and want to know my "anthroposophical" background: I have been a member of the Society for over 25 years and of the Class for over 20 years.
 The first anthroposophist I shared my biography with in any detail said "you were born an anthroposophist".
 I was part of the circle of co-workers around Carl Stegmann (The Other America) and wrote for his study letter, America in the Threefold World - this was in Sacramento, California, in the early 1980's.
-I have continued to carry my share of the "America Work" quietly and steadfastly since that time; and, from 1988 to 2004 was an unpaid fellow at the Center for American Studies at Concord (Mass.) - Stuart B. Weeks non-profit organization, now based in New Hampshire.]
+I have continued to carry my share of the "America Work" quietly and steadfastly since that time; and, from 1988 to 2004 was an unpaid fellow at the Center for American Studies at Concord (Mass.) - Stuart B. Weeks non-profit organization.]